-October 7 - November 22 South Shore Natural Science Center Jacobs Lane, Norwell on the Upper Reaches of the North River
+October 7 - November 22 South Shore Natural Science Center Jacobs Lane, Norwell

 Come view the beautiful artwork of the North & South Rivers by award-winning local artists and supporters of the NSRWA.
 This is a must-see exhibit for lovers of the rivers.
 Opening reception is Saturday October 11, from 2-4 pm.